ezeoleaf/mycorust/README.md

 ### Troubleshooting

+#### UI Mode
 - If the window is too large, lower `grid_size` or `cell_size` in the config.
 - If performance is low, use `cargo run --release` and/or reduce `grid_size`.
 You can also toggle connections (X), minimap (M), enhanced visualization (V), or lower `max_segment_age`.
 - If trails overwhelm the scene, reduce `max_segment_age` or increase `segment_age_increment` in the config.
 - If hyphae grow too fast, reduce `branch_prob` or enable growth limits (`max_hyphae`).
 - If memory overlay is not visible, ensure `memory_enabled` is true and wait for hyphae to discover nutrients (memory accumulates over time).
 - If camera is not working, ensure `camera_enabled` is true in the config.

+#### Headless Mode
+- If the API server doesn't start, check that the port isn't already in use: `lsof -i :8080`
+- If you get connection refused, ensure the server is running and check the port number
+- The simulation runs automatically in the background - you don't need to call `/step` unless you want manual control
+- Use `POST /pause` to pause the automatic simulation loop
+- The simulation respects the pause state, so paused simulations won't advance automatically

+#### General
 - If tests fail, check that all dependencies are installed: `cargo test --no-run` to verify compilation.
+- For headless mode without UI dependencies: `cargo run --no-default-features -- --headless`
+- For headless mode with UI features available: `cargo run --features ui -- --headless`

 ### License